Congressional District # 08

 The first five-year review for the Adam's Plating site was completed on October 7, 1999, and a second five-year review was completed on June 27, 2005.
 Both five-year reviews concluded that the remedy selected in the ROD continued to provide adequate protection of human health and environment.

-The third five-year review for the Site was completed on June 25, 2010, and concluded that the remedy is protective of human health and the environment in the short term.
+The third five-year review for the site was completed on June 25, 2010, and concluded that the remedy remained protective of human health and the environment in the short term.
 The review also noted that the contaminated glacial aquifer is vertically separated from the drinking water aquifer, and that the continued maintenance of the warehouse and the APC building provide protection of human health and the environment.
-The five-year review report also noted that additional data collection and evaluation are necessary to ensure the remedy continues to be protective of the drinking water pathway and the vapor intrusion/indoor air pathway in the long term.
+The five-year review report also noted that additional data collection and evaluation was necessary to ensure the remedy continues to be protective of the drinking water pathway and the vapor intrusion/indoor air pathway in the long term.
 Institutional controls (ICs) are required for this remedy.
-The 2010 review stated that the existing IC on the Adam's Plating Company property will be reviewed and modified, as necessary, to ensure long-term protectiveness.
+The 2010 review stated that the existing IC on the Adam's Plating Company property would be reviewed and modified, as necessary, to ensure long-term protectiveness.
 ICs on an adjacent property are still needed to prevent disturbance of contaminated soils beneath the warehouse building and to prevent exposure to contaminated groundwater and soils.
 The warehouse owner has expressed a willingness to record use restrictions on the property and MDEQ staff continues to work in that direction.

 On December 27, 2010, a fire destroyed the Adams Plating facility.
 As a result of the fire the site was re-contaminated with electroplating waste.
 EPA initiated a time-critical removal action at the site to address the immediate threats posed by the electroplating wastes as a result of the fire, and the removal action was completed by December 2011.